 Read more about setting up CatchJS.

-Make it fast.
+Make your site fast.
 Don't let error tracking and performance monitoring slow things down.
 The CatchJS script is up to 20 times smaller than our competitors, less than 1.8KB after compression.

 CatchJS vs competitors (lower is better)